 María Luisa Paúl Rangel is a native of Caracas, Venezuela.
-Living under Venezuela’s current political, economic, and social situation propelled Paúl Rangel’s interest in democratization and foreign policy, and inspired her to understand the mechanisms of her country’s democratic erosion.
+Living under Venezuela’s current political, economic, and social crisis propelled Paúl Rangel’s interest in democratization and foreign policy, and inspired her to understand the mechanisms of her country’s democratic erosion.
 Given her research interests, Paúl Rangel is assisting Professor Michael Coppedge in his research project consisting of international processes tracing Venezuela’s efforts to export the Bolivarian model throughout Latin America.
-Through this investigation, they are hoping to develop a case study about Venezuela to be featured in an upcoming book.
+Through this investigation, they will be developing an upcoming case study about Venezuela’s influence on other Latin American regimes.

 I am interested in Latin American politics, particularly in Venezuela.
 Moreover, I am interested in understanding the factors that can undermine and deteriorate democracy, as well as the conditions under which it is able to flourish.
 Other interests include the role of diasporas in rebuilding countries and the link between women empowerment and development.

 The project consists on an international process tracing of Venezuela’s efforts to export the “Bolivarian” model throughout Latin America.
 I am focused on finding evidence of Venezuela’s efforts by researching the country’s relations with other countries, its treaties and other international agreements, etc.

 International Scholar María Luisa Paúl Rangel ‘21 received second place in the Florida Society of News Editors’ 2020 Journalism Contest for a story she co-authored about Venezuelan asylum seekers at the United States-Mexico border.

 Undergraduates affiliated with the Kellogg Institute are sharing how the coronavirus pandemic is affecting them through personal essays.